enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

 git ls-files
 ```
 The command ``git add`` has also the effect to put the file in the so-called __staging area__, that is,
- a special hidden folder in the git repo where files are put ready to be committed.
+ a special hidden folder in the git repo where files are put, ready to be committed.

 Indeed, now in the output ``git status`` output, you should recognize the snippet: